-7.43 Subject to representations made in response to this consultation, Ofcom proposes to re-set the PPP ppm charge and impose a new charge control when it publishes its statement and final Notification in July 2004.
-Ofcom proposes to monitor BT's compliance with the charge control for the year 2003/04 based on a 10 month period from 1 October 2003 to 31July 2004.
-Charges would be monitored against a price reduction of RPI-6.875% ((10/12) x 8.25%), with an adjusted RPI to take account of the 10 month period.
+7.35 Ofcom will monitor BT's compliance with the charge control for the year 2003/04 based on a 10 month period from 1 October 2003 to 31 July 2004.
+Charges will be monitored against a price reduction of RPI-6.875% ((10/12) x 8.25%), with an adjusted RPI to take account of the 10 month period.
+A charge control will not apply for the remaining two months of the 2003/04 period.

-7.44 Ofcom proposes to monitor BT's compliance for the year 2004/05 on the basis of a RPI-8.25% reduction to the re-set PPP ppm charge.
-The detail of how Ofcom proposes to do this is set out below.
+7.36 Ofcom will monitor BT's compliance for the year 2004/05 on the basis of a RPI-8.25% reduction to the re-set PPP ppm charge.
+The detail of how Ofcom will do this is set out below.

-7.45 Ofcom does not consider it appropriate for BT to undertake its compliance for 2004/05 against a base year (2003/04) revenue figure that is based on PPP charges that include service centre costs and the overstatements of cost.
+7.37 It is not appropriate for BT to undertake its compliance for 2004/05 against a base year (2003/04) revenue figure that is based on PPP charges that include service centre costs and the overstatements of cost.
 This is because the 2004/05 PPP revenues will be based on a re-set PPP charge which is reflective of a cost level that excludes service centre costs and the overstatements of cost.
 Without an adjustment to the 2003/04 revenues, BT's requirement to reduce average charges for 2004/05 would be understated.
 Therefore, compliance with the percentage change for 2004/05 will be based on 2003/04 revenue calculated using actual volumes and an average charge that is equal to the average of the re-set charge and that charge uplifted by the controlling percentage.

-7.46 Ofcom considers that BT should be able to raise interconnection circuit charges to reflect the allocation of relevant service centre costs (£12.5m), as discussed in Section 6, and therefore proposes that the charge control allows BT to exceed the controlling percentage in 2004/05 by up to £12.5m.
+7.38 BT is allowed to raise interconnection circuit charges to reflect the allocation of relevant service centre costs, as discussed in Section 6, and therefore the charge control allows BT to exceed the controlling percentage in 2004/05 by up to £21.6m.